Mailbag: How to hold a Concert Mellophone

 Getting back to the mailbag, a question came in a while ago on how to hold a traditional, concert mellophone.

 However, backing up for those confused by the above, what is a concert mellophone?
 They are those horns that look like compact, right handed piston valve horns.
-They were quite popular 100 years ago for young players and community bands and such.
+They were still popular 100 years ago for young players and community bands and such.
 They take a different type of mouthpiece than the modern mellophone.
 I have a longer resource on these instruments here:

 For a visual look at the topic, just this week a great video was posted by Robert Levine, a part of his “Week With a Horn” series, which reminded me of this question.
 He describes how to hold it and much more.